Creating Themes

 Create a thumbnail image showing your theme's appearance:

-in the theme root directory6.
-Create CSS
+4. Save as thumbnail.png in the theme root directory

 assets/style.css: